-History at FOG - FS and KS1 Year Group (Cycle) Autumn Term 1 Spring Term 1 Summer Term 1 Foundation Stage In Foundation Stage, children explore the concept of history through Understanding the World and the ELG: Past and Present .
-Across a range of topics, children at the expected level of development will: Talk about the lives of the people around them and their roles in society; Know some similarities and differences between things in the past and now, drawing on their experiences and what has been read in class.
-Understand the past through settings, characters and events encountered in books read in class and storytelling.
-KS1 Cycle A 2024/2025 Childhood How was childhood different in the 1950s compared to today?
+History at FOG - KS1 Year Group (Cycle) Autumn Spring Summer KS1 Cycle A 2024/2025 Childhood How was childhood different in the 1950s compared to today?
 Area of History: Continuity and Change This project teaches children about everyday life and families today, including comparisons with childhood in the 1950s, using artefacts and a range of different sources.
 National Curriculum Link (see below): NCa School Days How has school life changed since the Victorian era?
 Area of History: Continuity and Change This project teaches children about schooling both today and in the past.
 They compare schooling in the Victorian era to their experiences today.
 National Curriculum Link (see below): NCa Local History: Guy Fawkes Why is Guy Fawkes still famous?
 Area of History: Significance This project teaches pupils about the significance of Guy Fawkes, one of York's famous sons.
-Pupils learn about the tensions between Catholics and Protestants, and how these lead to the Gunpowder Plot.
+Pupils learn about the tensions between Catholics and Protestants, and how these led to the Gunpowder Plot.
 Pupils will also study Guy Fawkes' legacy.
 National Curriculum Link (see below): NCd KS1 Cycle B 2023/2024 Local History: Clifford's Tower Why did William the Conqueror build Clifford's Tower?
-Area of History: Cause and Consequence This project teaches pupils about the significance of Clifford's Tower in modern-day York.
+Area of History: Cause and Consequence This project teaches pupils about the significance of Clifford's Tower in York.
 In order to support Y1 pupils to access this project, pupils will reflect on their own history using a timeline, as well as the history of York's buildings.
 Pupils will then go on to learn about the purpose of mediaeval castles, and why William the Conqueror needed to build one in York.
 National Curriculum Link (see below): NCd Magnificent Monarchs What impact did our significant sovereigns have?
-Area of History: Cause and Consequence This project teaches children about the English and British monarchy from AD 871 to the present day.
-Using timelines and historical sources, they build up an understanding of the monarchy and how different forms of monarchy influence changes in society.
-National Curriculum Link (see below): NCc Movers and Shakers What was the impact of female activists within living memory?
-Area of History: Continuity and Change This project teaches children about historically significant people who have had a major impact on the world.
-They learn to use timelines and historical sources to find out about the people featured and use historical models to explore their significance.
+Area of History: Continuity and Change This unit will develop pupils' early understanding of the concepts of hierarchy and power through the development of the monarchy in England, and later, the United Kingdom.
+Pupils will study the impact of two English monarchs: William the Conqueror and Elizabeth II.
+Pupils will examine key changes to everyday life during the reigns of these two monarchs and their relative power over these changes.
+National Curriculum Link (see below): NCc Movers and Shakers How did women change the world?
+Areas of History: Continuity and Change, significance This project teaches children about historically significant women who have had an impact on the world and people's lives today.
+They learn to use historical sources to find out about the people featured and to explore their significance.
 National Curriculum Link (see below): NCb

 National Curriculum Objectives: KS1 а Changes within living memory.
-Where appropriate, these should be used to reveal aspects of change in national life. b Events beyond living memory that are significant nationally or globally. С The lives of significant individuals in the past who have contributed to national and international achievements.
+Where appropriate, these should be used to reveal aspects of change in national life. b Events beyond living memory that are significant nationally or globally. с The lives of significant individuals in the past who have contributed to national and international achievements.
 Some should be used to compare aspects of life in different periods. d Significant historical events, people and places in their own locality.